Vyond

-Vyond (formerly known as GoAnimate until 2018; stylized as Go!Animate until 2013) is an American cloud-based animated video creation platform.
+Vyond (formerly known as GoAnimate until 2018; stylized as Go!Animate until 2013) is an American cloud-based animated video creation platform created by Alvin Hung in 2007 and developed by the San Mateo, California-based GoAnimate, Inc.

 History

-Vyond was founded as GoAnimate in 2007 by Alvin Hung, and the first version of GoAnimate went live in mid-2008.
+Vyond was founded as GoAnimate in 2007 by Alvin Hung, and the first version of GoAnimate was launched in mid-2008.

 In May 2009, DomoAnimate was launched.
 This program allowed users to create GoAnimations based on the Domo shorts.
 On September 15, 2014, the DomoAnimate site closed down and was later redirected to the GoAnimate for Schools website.

-In March 2011, GoAnimate - along with Stupeflix Video Maker and Xtranormal Movie Maker - became a founding partner of YouTube Create, a suite of apps available to content creators within YouTube, which was resulted in the increase of popularity.
-This suite had more apps added later on and was ultimately retired in early 2013.
+In March 2011, GoAnimate, Stupeflix Video Maker, and Xtranormal Movie Maker became the founding partners of YouTube Create, a suite of apps available to content creators within YouTube, which resulted in an increase in popularity.
+This suite added more apps later on but was eventually discontinued in early 2013.

-A U.S. office in San Francisco opened in June 2011.
+An American office in San Francisco opened in June 2011.
 In late August 2011, GoAnimate for Schools was publicly launched.
 GoAnimate for Schools was a school-safe version of GoAnimate featuring dedicated privacy, security, content moderation and group management features.
-In October 2011, a custom set of “Election 2012” characters became popular.
+In October 2011, a custom set of characters based on candidates from the 2012 United States presidential election was released.

 On March 1, 2012, GoAnimate launched the Business Friendly Theme, the first of the four Business Themes on the site.
 In April 2012, the first business-oriented subscription plans were publicly launched.
 These included 1080p download, logo removal & replacement, and new business-oriented visual themes.
 These plans led to increased popularity and exposure for GoAnimate.

 By July 2013, over ten million videos had been created using the GoAnimate platform.

-On September 16, 2013, GoAnimate changed its logo, removing the exclamation mark.
-That same day, the site relaunched with a new user interface, plus the removal of GoBucks and GoPoints.
+On September 16, 2013, GoAnimate slightly modified its logo, removing the exclamation mark.
+That same day, the site relaunched with a new user interface, along with the removal of GoBucks and GoPoints.

 At the end of 2013, the "paper cutout" assets of explainer video pioneer Common Craft were integrated into GoAnimate as a new visual theme.
 In April 2014, multi-seat business subscription plans were launched, including full-featured administrative tools along with group collaboration and review.
 Around the same time, GoAnimate also released their next Business theme, that being Whiteboard Animation, and a publishing integration with e-learning courseware authoring platform Lectora.

 By the end of 2014, GoAnimate's library contained over 10,000 assets, including a new set of Supreme Court justices and settings.
-In 2015, the Taiwan office was opened. making it GoAnimate's third location (after Hong Kong and San Francisco).
+In 2015, the Taiwan office was opened, making it GoAnimate's third location (after Hong Kong and San Francisco).